dletterle/kickstarter-analysis/README.md

-The excel file was downloaded and modules were followed The excel file name was changed from StarterBook.xlsx to Kickstarter_Challenge.xlsx A separate folder was created to hold the charts that were created A "Years" column was created utilizing the Year() function from the "Date Created Conversion" A Pivot Table was created and placed in a separate sheet titled "Outcomes Based on Launch Date"
+The excel file was downloaded and modules were followed The excel file name was changed from StarterBook.xlsx to Kickstarter_Challenge.xlsx A separate folder was created to hold the charts that were created A "Years" column was created utilizing the Year() function from the "Date Created Conversion" and Date was coverted utilizing Epoch Time Converter
+A Pivot Table was created and placed in a separate sheet titled "Outcomes Based on Launch Date"
 	Pivot Table was filtered by "Parent Category" and "Years" "Outcomes" were placed in Columns